Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: Additional details of training data

 \paragraph{Multi-subject data}

-Multi-subject data are created from single-candidate multi-subject data by editing some of the reference images.
-We use GPT-4o~\cite{openai2025gpt4o} to generate prompts for subjects across different categories and add at least one subject to the reference images using \qwenedit~\cite{wu2025qwenimagetechnicalreport}.
-The instruction construction involves two steps: step 1, subject identification, and step 2, subject replacement.
-Subject identification follows the method outlined in~\cref{sec:benchmark_pipeline}, with further details in~\cref{sec:supp_benchmark_instruction}.
-Subject replacement replaces the original subject description with the distinct description obtained from step 1, using \qwen~\cite{qwen3technicalreport} and the prompt in~\cref{fig:supp_training_data_multi_candidate_multi_subject}(a).
-The final dataset includes 5 case types, each containing both cross-category and intra-category candidate subjects in the reference images.
+Multi-subject data are constructed from single-candidate multi-subject data by editing a subset of the reference images.
+Specifically, we use GPT-4o~\cite{openai2025gpt4o} to generate prompts for subjects from different categories, and then add at least one subject to the reference images using \qwenedit~\cite{wu2025qwenimagetechnicalreport}.
+The instruction construction consists of two steps: \textit{(1) subject identification} and \textit{(2) subject replacement}.
+Subject identification follows the procedure described in Sec.4.2 of the main paper, with additional details provided in~\cref{sec:supp_benchmark_instruction}.
+Subject replacement uses \qwen~\cite{qwen3technicalreport} and the prompt in~\cref{fig:supp_training_data_multi_candidate_multi_subject}(a) to replace the original subject description with the distinct description obtained in Step 1.
+The final dataset contains 5 case types, each including both cross-category and intra-category candidate subjects in the reference images.
 Examples are shown in~\cref{fig:supp_training_data_multi_candidate_multi_subject}(b).